A Stochastic Origin of Spacetime Non-Commutativity: Non-commutative spacetime from fundamental discreteness: the path integral approach

 Removing the integral on both sides yields

 which implies the Euclidean commutation relation

 Finally, after performing a Wick rotation, one obtains

 This commutation relation reproduces a non-commutative space-time of Lie algebra type known in the literature as $\kappa$-Minkowski spacetime \cite{Majid:1994cy,Arzano:2021scz}.
-In the path integral approach we adopted above we showed that this type of non-commutativity is associated with a fundamental discreteness of time, whereas space remains continuous.
+In the path integral approach we adopted above we showed that this type of non-commutativity is associated with a fundamental discreteness in the temporal evolution, whereas space remains continuous.

+The presence of a minimal scale in time strongly suggests a breaking of the Lorentz symmetry in the path integral measure, which could be regarded as a problematic feature, if this model is to be related to reality.
+We emphasize, however, that, since we recovered the $\kappa$-Minkowski model, we do not expect the theory to be Lorentz invariant.
+Instead, one expects the theory to be invariant under a deformed Lorentz symmetry, as will be discussed in the next section.
+Nevertheless, this still raises the question, how such a deformed Lorentz symmetry manifests itself in the discrete time model described above.
+Although, we cannot yet provide a definitive answer to this question, we can make a few observations that could help in answering this question.

+First, we note that the discreteness only relates to the evolution of time, but not to spacetime itself.
+Thus, an observer may measure any time $x^0=t\in\R$, but the difference between two time measurements performed by the same observer will always be a multiple of $\kappa^{-1}$.
+In other words, a time measurement yields $t=t_0 + n/\kappa$, were $n\in\mathbb{Z}$ but $t_0,t\in\R$.
+This means that the theory is still defined on a smooth manifold, but the generator of time translations has a discrete spectrum \cite{Lizzi:2021dud}.
+Secondly, the model is formulated in an arbitrary coordinate system, which makes the discreteness in time universal.
+Thus, any observer will measure time in units $\kappa^{-1}$.
+However, the model can still account for time dilation, since the rate $\nu(\tau)$ at which a clock ticks is not universal.

 We conclude this section by noting that in our example we fixed $b=0$, such that the trajectory is projected onto its left limit, i.e. $X=X_-$.
 A similar analysis\footnote{In this case, one must use the definition of the backward It\^o integral \eqref{eq:ItoBDef} in eqs. \eqref{eq:Der1} and \eqref{eq:Der2}, in order to ensure convergence of the It\^o sums that define the integral, as the integrand needs to be predictable with respect to the integrator, cf. footnote \ref{footnote}.
 We refer to e.g. Refs.~\cite{RogersWilliams,KaratzasSchreve} for more detail.} can be performed for $b=1$, so that the trajectory is projected onto its right limit, i.e. $X=X_+$, which yields the same commutation relation \eqref{eq:kMinComm}.
 Furthermore, by linear interpolation, one obtains the commutation relation of the type \eqref{eq:kMinComm} for any choice of $b\in[0,1]$.